 Northeast Iowa Community College is committed to protecting the health of students, staff, visitors and patients.
 Any person enrolled in a healthcare program with a clinical component may be exposed to environmental hazards and blood and body fluids.
 NICC complies with all OSHA standards and follows CDC Guidelines for Standard Precautions during all patient contact.

-Dental Assisting students have the opportunity to put learned skills into practice under the direction of volunteer dentists and NICC faculty in the dental assisting clinic, which provides services to referred patients.
+Dental Assisting students have the opportunity to put learned skills into practice under the direction of volunteer dentists and NICC faculty in the which provides services to referred patients.